Secreted protein signaling activity change between two phenotypes

 Source:vignettes/bulkChange.Rmd

-For this demonstration, we employ a clinical cohort of patients with discoid lupus erythematosus, who received a single dose of anti-IFNG antibody AMG 811.
-Using the SecAct framework, we will predict the activity change of secreted proteins between treatment and control groups.
+For this demonstration, we employ a clinical cohort of patients with discoid lupus erythematosus who received a single dose of anti-IFNG antibody AMG 811.
+Using the SecAct framework, we predict the activity change of secreted proteins between treatment and control groups.

 Prepare expression data